GuanjieLyu/Lower_tail_Spearman_rho/README.md

-# Bernstein Smoothing and Bootstrap Inference for Lower-Tail Spearman's Rho
+# Bernstein smoothing and bootstrap inference for lower-tail Spearman's rho function

 This repository contains the R code used to reproduce the simulation study for the paper: